China steel, iron ore futures hit record highs on strong demand, supply fears

 The measures have sparked concerns of more curbs in the ferrous sector, lifting prices as demand is still strong during the peak season.

-Hot-rolled coils SHHCcv1, used in cars and home appliances, jumped 3.0% to 5,729 yuan a tonne.
+Hot-rolled coils SHHCcv1, used in cars and home appliances, ended up 3.2% at 5,737 yuan per tonne, after rising as high as 5,795 yuan earlier in the session.

 The sky-rocketing steel prices also underpinned steelmaking ingredients.

-Iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, was up 4.1% at 1,142 yuan a tonne, after jumping as much as 6.3% — a record high.
+Iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, closed 4.3% higher at 1,145 yuan.
+The contract jumped 6.3% earlier.

 "Iron ore prices are mainly supported by structural contradiction of supplies, there's shortage in medium and high-grade products," said Zhuo Guiqiu, analyst with Jinrui Capital.